usernameeReal/dank-vm/BUILDING.md

 Its possible it might run on MINIX, but these platforms are unsupported and are NOT tested.

 Let me know what crazy operating systems you get it to run on, though!

+### Caveats, Gotya's and Errata
+Some compilers may not be able to optimize Sqlite-ORM successfully, creating an Internal Compiler Error, or a memleak during compile.

+As of writing, clang seems to support optimizing Sqlite-ORM.